the-scouts/por/sphinx_source/chapter-4.rst

       * All ex-officio, elected, nominated and co-opted members of the District Executive Committee are Charity Trustees of the Scout District.
       * Only persons aged 18 and over may be full voting members of the District Executive Committee because of their status as Charity Trustees (however the views of young people in the District must be taken into consideration).
       * Complete Module 1 Essential Information, Safety, Safeguarding, GDPR and Trustee Introduction training within 5 months of the role start date.
       * Certain people are disqualified from being Charity Trustees by virtue of the Charities Acts.
-(See rule 13.1)
+(See :rule:`13.1`)
       * Charity Trustees are responsible for ensuring compliance with all relevant legislation including the Data Protection Act 2018.

 g. .. body_blank::